foruse/yii2-apnsgcm-through-rabbitmq/README.md

 Usage
 -----

-First of all, you need to configure the following extensions:
+First of all, you need to configure the following extensions to work with RebbitMQ:
   - https://github.com/webtoucher/yii2-amqp

 in your main.php your configuration would look like this